-Our criminal defense lawyer understands that the stakes are high.
+Our sex crime criminal defense lawyer understands that the stakes are high.
 When you hire our defense attorney, you are hiring representation that will take into account how these allegations affect you and your entire family.
-You can count on our West Michigan sex crimes attorney to provide you with aggressive and skilled representation when your life is on the line.
+You can count on our Grand Rapids sex crimes attorney to provide you with aggressive and skilled representation when your life is on the line.

 When under investigation or accused of a sex crime, you need aggressive legal representation for cases such as: